chrismair/Needy/README.md

   - This implementation is quite limited.
   - It supports only relatively standard Gradle syntax.
   - It only handles declared dependencies  (not transitive dependencies).
+  - You must include jars on the classpath for all classes referenced within the build files being parsed.
   - TBD...